 (D) Notifications, reports.

-(2) A leak or spill of hazardous waste is exempted from the requirements of this paragraph if it is:
+(2) A leak or spill of hazardous waste is exempted from this requirement if it is both:

-(a) Less than or equal to a quantity of one pound; and
+(a) Less than or equal to a quantity of one pound .

-(3) Within thirty days after detection of a release to the environment, a report containing the following information must be submitted to the director:
+(3) Within thirty days after detection of a release to the environment, a report containing all of the following information shall be submitted to the director:

-(c) Results of any monitoring or sampling conducted in connection with the release (if available): if sampling or monitoring data relating to the release are not available within thirty days, these data must be submitted to the director as soon as they become available;
+(c) Results of any monitoring or sampling conducted in connection with the release (if available) .
+If sampling or monitoring data relating to the release are not available within thirty days, these data shall be submitted to the director as soon as the data become available .

-(d) Proximity to downgradient drinking water, surface water, and populated areas; and
+(d) Proximity to downgradient drinking water, surface water, and populated areas .

 (e) Description of response actions taken or planned.

-(2) If the cause of the release was a spill that has not damaged the integrity of the system, the owner/operator may return the system to service as soon as the released waste is removed and repairs, if necessary, are made.
+(2) If the cause of the release was a spill that has not damaged the integrity of the system, the owner or operator may return the system to service as soon as the released waste is removed and repairs, if necessary, are made.

-(3) If the cause of the release was a leak from the primary tank system into the secondary containment system, the system must be repaired prior to returning the tank system to service.
+(3) If the cause of the release was a leak from the primary tank system into the secondary containment system, the system shall be repaired prior to returning the tank system to service.

 (F) Certification of major repairs.
-If the owner/operator has repaired a tank system in accordance with paragraph (E) of this rule, and the repair has been extensive (e.g., installation of an internal liner; repair of a ruptured primary containment or secondary containment vessel), the tank system must not be returned to service unless the owner/operator has obtained a certification by a qualified professional engineer in accordance with paragraph (D) of rule 3745-50-42 of the Administrative Code that the repaired system is capable of handling hazardous wastes without release for the intended life of the system.
-This certification must be submitted to the director within seven days after returning the tank system to use, placed in the operating record, and maintained until closure of the facility.
+If the owner or operator has repaired a tank system in accordance with paragraph (E) of this rule, and the repair has been extensive (e.g., installation of an internal liner , repair of a ruptured primary containment or secondary containment vessel), the tank system shall not be returned to service unless the owner or operator has obtained a certification by a qualified professional engineer in accordance with paragraph (D) of rule 3745-50-42 of the Administrative Code that the repaired system is capable of handling hazardous wastes without release for the intended life of the system.
+This certification shall be submitted to the director within seven days after returning the tank system to use, placed in the operating record, and maintained until closure of the facility.